cronica-it/preview/website/blog/2023-hancu-distribution-centers/index.md

        phone:6656060/251, 145
 Contact persons: Eugen Staicut and Radu Bercaru
 - linux SLS 0.98.5 (Dec 1992), 30 diskettes     - received	- operational
-- Zen and the internet - brochure		- received
+- Zen and the Internet - brochure		- received
 ======================================================================
 The Library of the
 Central Institute of Informatics